 TWILLEY: This particular time machine is not suitable for children.
 Nor will it take you to Ancient Egypt.
 This time machine is dedicated to a single purpose: making 20-year-old aged booze in just six days.

 GRABER: And this episode is all about time.
-You’re listening to Gastropod, the podcast that looks at food through the lense of science and history, I’m Cynthia Graber,
+You’re listening to Gastropod, the podcast that looks at food through the lens of science and history, I’m Cynthia Graber,

 TWILLEY: And I’m Nicola Twilley.
 And this episode we decided to visit a time machine because we had some questions—about time.